-When it comes to thinking about how to create an engaged audience, you should revisit what we covered in chapter one and figure out what objective you’re targeting for Facebook ads.
+When it comes to thinking about how to create an engaged audience, you should revisit what we covered in Chapter 1 and figure out what objective you’re targeting for Facebook ads.
 To build engagement, you’d most likely select an awareness or consideration campaign.
 You can do this in two ways:

-- Create blog posts and other engaging content that lives on your site that people will have to click through to interact with
+- Create blog posts and other engaging content that lives on your site and that people have to click through to to interact with.

-When you create custom audiences for this Awareness campaign, you’ll get to choose where you pull these audiences from.
-A great option for this is post engagement, so you could target people who have watched either your entire video start-to-finish, or only watched 50-75% of it.
+When you create custom audiences for this awareness campaign, you’ll get to choose where you pull these audiences from.
+A great option for this is Post Engagement, so you could target people who have watched either your entire video start to finish, or who only watched 50-75% of it.
 Try to figure out what the difference in conversion is like between those two audiences.

 In your Facebook ad campaign, blast out your awareness or consideration campaign to the 100,000 people who watched part of your video ad (at least 50%) and create a new saved audience out of them.
 Then you can remarket to them!

-You know they’re engaged because they actually watched your work of art instead of just scrolling right past it to the next shiny object in their newsfeed.
-This is hugely valuable because video is highly engaging and can help you create an engaged audience that you can remarket to again and again.
+You know they’re engaged because they actually watched your work of art instead of just scrolling right past it to the next shiny object in their News Feed.
+This is hugely valuable because video is highly engaging and can help you create an engaged audience you can remarket to again and again.

 This enables you to quickly build large audiences of qualified leads who are now interested in your product.